 The City of Topeka has approximately 760 miles of sanitary sewers.
-Water Pollution Control, a division of the Public Works Department, regularly cleans all sanitary sewer mains in the city.
+Water Pollution Control, a division of the Utilities Department, regularly cleans all sanitary sewer mains in the city.
 Although sanitary sewers are cleaned routinely, the possibility of sewage blockages still exist.

 Citizens in the city experience approximately thirty sewer blockages monthly.
 Although not a large number, blockages can be expensive once repairs are totaled.
 Many sewer blockages can be prevented through awareness and regular cleaning of private lines by citizens.

 What should you do when you experience ‘sewer’ odors, slow drains, or back-ups?